mvn-hoangpham-dn/boilerplate-laravel-api/README.md

 ## Overview
-AT-boilerplate-laravel-web provides you with a massive head start on any size web application.
+AT-boilerplate-laravel-api provides you with a massive head start on any size web application.
 We have put a lot of work into it and we hope it serves you well and saves you time!

 ## Table of Contents
 - [Prerequisites](#prerequisites)